vadimgierko/issue-tracker/README.md

 ## Todo

-- [ ] add dashboard & other auth pages
 - [ ] render md on About page
 - [ ] is current license in Footer (borrowed from teplate) accurate for this project?
+- [ ] design Firestore database
+- [ ] create Project & Issue types
+- [ ] rewrite projects & issues CRUD

 - enable
   - auto adding date of opening an issue